openpolitics/groupthink/README.md

 This isn't a simple process, unfortunately, but we'll help you through as best we can...

+Note that currently the style and headers of the deployed app will still match the [OpenPolitics Manifesto version](https://votebot.openpolitics.org.uk).
+A change for that will be coming soon.

 ### Set up a GitHub repository for your content

 You can use Votebot to edit any GitHub repository you like, but we've set up a template site using GitHub Pages and Jekyll to get you started.